List of Prince George's County Public Schools middle schools: Oxon Hill Middle School

 Oxon Hill Middle School (Area 4, District 4, grades 6–8, Weblink) is a comprehensive middle school, located in Fort Washington.
 The principal is Tiwana Cook.
 The student enrollment is approximately 650 students.
 The school hours are from 9:00am until 3:40pm.
 There is a mandatory uniform policy in effect at this school.

 Oxon Hill Middle School was a former Montessori magnet school.
 The program was relocated to John Hanson in 2005.
 Oxon Hill now has a whole-school AVID Signature Program.

 As of 2009, 68.1% of all students were proficient in reading and 44.5% of all students were proficient in mathematics.
 51.3% of all students were eligible to participate in the government-funded free and reduced lunch program.

 The majority of Oxon Hill Middle School's students go on to attend Oxon Hill High School, with a portion of students feeding into Potomac High School.

+Colin Powell Academy

+It formed in 2023 with the merger of Isaac J. Gourdine Middle School and Potomac Landing Elementary School.